5 tips showing how to use SharePoint for Internal Communications

 If you have access to SharePoint (or Office 365), then there are lots of features that allow you to leverage it as part of your internal communications strategy.
-This guide offers some fantastic tips explaining how to use SharePoint to help!
+This post offers some fantastic tips explaining how to use SharePoint to help!

 Firstly, why do we need good Internal Communication at all, and why would you want to use SharePoint for this function?

 Importance of Internal and Employee Communications – These are the backbone to any successful organisation, supporting every aspect from operations through to change.
 They promote employee engagement which in turn can impact positively on performance, retention and overall morale of the team.
 It is easy to see why it should be high on any company’s priorities.

 Why Use SharePoint for internal Communications – As if the tips in this post paper weren’t enough, SharePoint is scalable, flexible and in so many cases already available in your organisation.
 It just needs a little understanding of what is possible to unlock some great benefits for your communication strategy.

 So, to start fine tuning your strategy, here are a list of effective ways to improve your Internal Communications by using existing features within SharePoint.
 We also branch out into some of the other Office 365 services that can also be consumed within SharePoint.

 The discussion board within SharePoint allows staff to discuss subjects relating to their work.
 If you want to create a conversation and gather opinion around key topics in your business, then a discussion board is ideal.
 They take minutes to create and are very intuitive.

 TOP TIP!
 To increase awareness of the discussion board, consider embedding it on one of your Intranet or departmental home pages.
 This will immediately bring any new discussions to the attention of your staff.
 You may also wish to highlight certain discussions by allowing them to viewed under the ‘Featured’ view.